ronaldbor/gowasmgodom/README.md

       ```wasm_exec.js``` (the last one is copied by the comp.sh from ```<location-go-compiler>/misc/wasm/wasm_exec.js```)
 2. Start the webserver: ```./server.bin``` (or: ```go run server.go```)
 3. Open a browser and go to ```http://localhost:8083```

-4. If you want logging information, open a console in the browser.
-(For Google Chrome: Menu -> More Tools -> Developer Tools; for Firefox: Menu -> Web Developer -> Web Console)
+If you want logging information, open a console in the browser.
+For Google Chrome: Menu -> More Tools -> Developer Tools
+For Firefox: Menu -> Web Developer -> Web Console

 ## License